Commentary on the New Testament

 46 And Mary said, "My soul doth magnify the Lord, 47 and my spirit rejoices in GOD my Savior (...)"

 In the New Testament both Jesus and GOD, the Father, are called Savior (Old Greek: sōtēr) (Isaiah 43,11 / 1st Timothy 1,1 / 1st Timothy 2,3 / 1st Timothy 4,10 / Titus 1,3 / Titus 2,10 / Titus 3,4 / Jude 1,25).
 GOD, the Father, is the origin of all things and therefore also of the plan of salvation that He realized through Jesus.
 GOD caused the virgin birth of Jesus (Matthew 1,20) and gave him His Holy Spirit to enable Jesus to live a sinless life (1st Peter 2,22).
 Without GOD's work, it would have been impossible for Jesus to do GOD'S works and save us.
 Therefore, GOD the Father can rightly be called Savior.
 In the Old Testament, GOD raised up various saviors for His people (Nehemiah 9,27 / 2nd Kings 13,5 / Isaiah 19,20 / Obadiah 1,21).
 It is therefore wrong to say that Christ and GOD are one and the same because they are both called Saviors.
 Mary's praise in these two verses clearly refers to GOD, the Father.
-At no point did Mary call Jesus "her GOD".
+At no point did she call Jesus "her GOD".

 Luke 4,41 f.